Kotlin/kotlinx-kover/README.md

         }

-        projects { // common projects filter for all default Kover merged tasks includes.addAll("project1", ":child:project") // Specifies the projects involved in the merged tasks }
+        projects { // common projects filter for all default Kover merged tasks excludes.addAll("project1", ":child:project") // Specifies the projects excluded in the merged tasks }
     }